Njugi92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writes into ls_cwd_content the result of command ls -la script that duplicates the last line of file iacta script that deletes all the regular files in .js script that counts the number of directories and sub directories in current working display the lines containing the pattern "root" from the file /etc/passwd
+script that writes into ls_cwd_content the result of command ls -la script that duplicates the last line of file iacta script that deletes all the regular files in .js script that counts the number of directories and sub directories in current working display the number of lines that contain the pattern  "bin" in the file /etc/passwd